Academic Policies & Standards

 Student Military Leave Procedure

-Students activated into military service during an academic semester for which they are currently enrolled have the following options to choose from, in addition to other alternatives provided by existing policy and regulation.
-The student is responsible to notify appropriate Institution officials regarding the implementation of the selected option.
+Students activated into military service during a semester for which they are currently enrolled have the following options to choose from, in addition to other alternatives provided by existing policy and regulation.
+The student is responsible to notify appropriate institution officials regarding the implementation of the selected option.

-- Incomplete grades may be negotiated with individual faculty and/or departments based on realistic means of completing the required objectives of the course(s).
-Where recommended by the department (faculty), the time limit for completing the “I” may be extended.
-This option may include “home study” as a means of completing the required work with faculty approval and where practical.
+- Incomplete grades may be negotiated with individual instructors and/or departments based on realistic means of completing the required objectives of the course(s).
+Where recommended by the department (instructors), the time limit for completing the “I” may be extended.
+This option may include “home study” as a means of completing the required work with instructor approval and where practical

-- Current grades (grades earned at the point of termination) may be issued at the discretion of individual faculty.
-This is also a negotiated option.
+- Current grades (grades earned at the point of termination) may be issued at the discretion of individual instructor.
+This is also a negotiated option

 The student activated into military service is eligible for readmission.
 Their re-admission status will be granted based on their equivalent student status prior to their withdrawal.